Werner-Staeblein/Project-2-modified-resubmit/README.md

 ### Possible Future Features

-- a timer feature could be added to so that the amount of time for each question or the entire set of ten questions for the user is limited,
+- a timer feature could be added so that the amount of time for each question or the entire set of ten questions for the user is limited,

-- a highscore feature could be added for users repeating the quiz multiple times,
+- a feature for highest scores achieved could be added for users repeating the quiz multiple times,

-- an additional feature of more explanatory notes for each answer could be provided in the showSolution section so that a user is not only shown the correct answer but likewise some additional explanation as to why the answer is the correct one,
+- an additional feature of more explanatory notes for each answer could be provided in the section and function showSolution() so that a user is not only shown the correct answer but likewise some additional explanation as to why the answer is the correct one,

 - Enlarge the underlying selection of quiz questions beyond 40 and, possibly, classify questions such as "starter/intermediate/advanced",